 A Brief History

-On November 8, 1520, the Stockholm Bloodbath began in which a successful invasion of Sweden by Danish forces resulted in the execution of around 100 people.
+On November 8, 1520, the Stockholm Bloodbath began, an event which followed the successful invasion of Sweden by Danish forces that resulted in the execution of around 100 people.

 In 1520, Sweden was divided between two factions.
-First were those who favored a union of Scandinavian countries (Denmark, Norway, and Sweden), a union that had been established in 1397, and the second faction consisting of those Swedes who advocated for Swedish independence.
-Denmark’s King Christian II launched an invasion of Sweden to maintain the union.
+The first consisted of Swedes who favored a union of Scandinavian countries (Denmark, Norway, and Sweden), a union that had been established in 1397, and the second faction consisting of those Swedes who advocated for Swedish independence.
+Denmark’s King Christian II launched the invasion of Sweden to maintain the union of Scandinavia.

-Having succeeded in his military intervention to put down the Swedish separatists, Christian subsequently summoned key Swedish leaders to a private conference at the palace on November 7, 1520.
+Having succeeded in his military intervention to put down the Swedish separatists, Christian subsequently summoned key Swedish leaders to a private conference at the royal palace in Stockholm on November 7, 1520.
 Rather than treat his guests as, well, “guests,” on November 8, 1520, Christian’s Danish soldiers essentially kidnapped various Swedish nobles from the palace and imprisoned others.
-Thus, began the Stockholm Bloodbath or Massacre, as it is alternatively known.
+Thus, began the Stockholm Bloodbath or Stockholm Massacre, as it is alternatively known.

 Despite having won militarily, the above actions did not exactly win Christian II (who named this guy, anyway?) many friends.
 In Sweden, Christian is remembered as “the Tyrant” and he even had to apologize to the Pope for having executed bishops.
 (No apology needed for all the other murders!)
 The brutality of the massacre did not terrify Christian’s opponents into submission, but rather outraged the survivors.
-The union of Scandinavia ended just three years later in 1523 with Gustav Vasa, the son of one of the executed victims of the Stockholm Bloodbath, was elected King of Sweden following his victory over Denmark in the Swedish War of Liberation, thus ending a united Scandinavia.
+The union of Scandinavia ended just three years later in 1523 when Gustav Vasa, the son of one of the executed victims of the Stockholm Bloodbath, was elected King of Sweden following his victory over Denmark in the Swedish War of Liberation, thus ending a united Scandinavia.

 Question for students (and subscribers): Were the Danes justified in their actions?
 Please let us know in the comments section below this article.